 6.4 Consumer Contracts Regulations do not apply to business-to-business contracts, therefore a 14-day cooling off period does not apply for O2 Business agreements.
 For the avoidance of doubt where Equipment has been supplied and is subject to a ‘Fixed sum loan agreement’, clause 11.1 will apply.

 6.5 The customer may give 30 days notice to cancel this agreement if AD do not supply the agreed equipment or a suitable replacement within 90 days.
 If the customer cancels the agreement within this time the customer shall be liable for all termination charges as detailed in 10.1 to 10.3 plus the original cost price of the handsets as detailed on the AD Sales Order Form.

-7.1 The prices and tariffs payable by the Customer to the network operator for Airtime are as set out in the Airtime Application and any prices and tariffs not set out in the Airtime Application shall be as set out in the network operator Price List.
+7.1 The prices and tariffs payable by the Customer to the network operator for Airtime are as set out in the Airtime Application and the Charges clause of the Business Contract Summary which summarises key contractual provisions for O2 business customers, this is also detailed in written communication from AD.

 7.2 The Customer hereby agrees to pay the Charges in full without any deduction or set off to the network operator or AD within 7 days following the date of invoice for such Charges.